National Policy Institute

-The National Policy Institute (NPI) is a white supremacist think tank and lobbying group which is based in Alexandria, Virginia.
-It lobbies for white supremacists and the alt-right.
-Its president is Richard B. Spencer.
+The National Policy Institute (NPI) was a white supremacist think tank and lobbying group based in Alexandria, Virginia.
+It lobbied for white supremacists and the alt-right.
+Its president was Richard B. Spencer.

 It has been largely inactive since late 2020, and its website has been inactive or dead since then.
+In 2022, Spencer confirmed that the organization was defunct.

 Activities

 The NPI was founded in 2005 by William Regnery II.
 Louis R. Andrews was the chairman until 2010.
 Andrews said that he had voted for Barack Obama in the 2008 presidential election because "I want to see the Republican Party destroyed, so it can be reborn as a party representing the interests of white people, and not entrenched corporate elites."
 When Andrews died in 2011, he was replaced by Richard B. Spencer.
 According to George Hawley, an assistant professor of Political Science at the University of Alabama, NPI was "rather obscure and marginalized" until Spencer became its president in 2011, at which point Spencer's website, AlternativeRight.com, became an NPI initiative.

 The group was based in Augusta, Georgia, at its founding, but by 2013 had relocated to Montana.
 Spencer divides his time between Montana and Virginia; in 2016, the group was based in Arlington, Virginia.
 By early 2017, the NPI had leased a townhouse office space on King Street in Old Town Alexandria, Virginia, where it maintains its headquarters today.
 City leaders in Arlington and Alexandria acknowledged the NPI's right to operate, but denounced the group's views.
 The group's presence in Alexandria has prompted several protests.

 In December 2013, NPI launched a website, Radix Journal, which describes itself as "a periodical on culture, race, metapolitics, critical theory, and society".
 The NPI received a grant from the Pioneer Fund, a racist pseudo-scientific organization.